X-O1/sayv/README.md

 # SAYV

-The savings account you have a say in.
+A modular savings account that issues advances on yield, built for non-blockchain-native users.